ctrlb-hq/ctrlb-control-plane/docs/architecture.md

-# 🏗️ CTRLTower Architecture
+# 🏗️ CtrlB Control Plane Architecture

-This document explains the high-level design and internal components of **CTRLTower**, the telemetry agent control plane built by **CTRLB**.
+This document explains the high-level design and internal components of **CtrlB Control Plane**, the telemetry agent control plane built by **CTRLB**.

 ---

 ## 📚 Overview

-CTRLTower is designed to manage distributed telemetry agents (specifically OpenTelemetry Collector instances) across a variety of environments.
+CtrlB Control Plane is designed to manage distributed telemetry agents (specifically OpenTelemetry Collector instances) across a variety of environments.
 It includes:

 - A **Control Plane** (frontend + backend)
 - A **Lightweight Agent** installed on target environments